When is The Goop Lab on Netflix? What is it about?

 When will Goop Lab be on Netflix?

-Goop Lab will be available on Netflix on the 24th of January 2020, with six episodes with all being released simultaneously.
+Goop Lab is streaming now on Netflix, with six episodes with all being released simultaneously.

 What is Goop Lab about?